mlinnem/StoryCubes/StoryCubes/Readme.txt

-If Micah can read this, we can now start coding!!!
+If Micah can read this, we are all set to eat!!